gary-archer/oauth.blog/posts/web-architecture-goals.md

 Single page applications must be able to interact with APIs, so need an API message credential.
 APIs must return only correct and allowed data for each user, so the user must be authenticated first.

 OAuth and OpenID Connect provide powerful options for issuing access tokens as API message credentials, and authenticating the user in many possible ways.
-OAuth for Browser Based Apps provides some best practice recommendations.
+[OAuth for Browser Based Apps](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-browser-based-apps) provides some best practice recommendations.

-### Goal: Pass Web Security Reviews
+### Goal: Prevent Browser Threats

 By following web security best practices, vetted by experts, companies will avoid most vulnerabilities and perform better in PEN tests.
-For web apps, Cross Site Scripting (XSS) is a particular concern that must be addressed, separately to the OAuth implementation.
+For web apps, [Cross Site Scripting (XSS)](https://owasp.org/www-community/attacks/xss/a) is a particular concern that must be addressed, separately to the OAuth implementation.

 If an app has XSS vulnerabilities, then an attacker may be able to access secured data in exactly the same way as the real web app.
 Therefore, reducing the impact of XSS exploits is now a major consideration when designing web solutions.

 ### Goal: Best Login Usability

 OpenID Connect can provide multiple ways for users to sign in to an SPA, and this can include options that are both user friendly and secure.
-In addition, an SPA should be in full control of its navigation behavior:
+In addition, an SPA should be in full control of its usability behavior:

-- Login Redirects: the UI should be able to save application location and state before a redirect, then restore it afterwards
+- <span style='color:green'>**Session Behavior**</span>: the UI should be in control of redirects and expiry events and be able to write any code before and after
-- Multi Tab Browsing: the end user should be able to use multiple browser tabs and navigate across multiple applications without issues
+- <span style='color:green'>**Multi Tab Browsing**</span>: the end user should be able to use multiple browser tabs and navigate across multiple applications without issues

 ### Goal: Good Search Results

-For unsecured web apps, it is common to want to achieve good Search Engine Optimization results and Server Side Rendering is often used.
-For secured web apps, such as those used in this blog, views cannot be reached by search bots, and a different web architecture can be used.
+For unsecured web apps, it is common to want to achieve good Search Engine Optimization (SEO) results by pre-rendering data.
+For secured web apps that get data from APIs, such as those used in this blog, it is not usually secure to pre-render data, and protected views cannot be reached by search bots.
+Therefore different web architectures should be used for unsecured and secured views.

 ### Goal: Partner Web Integrations